Iraneus/betamedneed/index.md

 show_call_box: false
 ---

-# Enabling more timely access to medical care
+# Enabling more timely & quality medical care

-Medneed enables medical facilities and providers to readily have the medications and supplies they need.
+Medneed enables medical care providers to readily have the medications and supplies they need on demand.